-The subject of teaching grammar has often triggered lively discussion.
-It is an easy way for students, and this aspect of language learning is an interesting model.
-The aim of this study was to find out language teachers about the reasons for rights and mistakes students make.
-What practices do teacher use to correct this rammar and what are the strategies they find effective for preventing it.
-The opinions of teachers with different remove effective strategies for learning grammar.
-It appeared that the cognitive skills of students were considered as the main reason for this study.
+The subject of teaching grammar has often triggered lively discussions .
+It is an easy way for students, this aspect of language learning is an interesting model.
+The aim of this study was to find out language teachers on the reasons for rights and mistakes students make.
+What practices teacher use to correct these grammar and what are the strategies they find effective for preventing them.
+The opinions of teachers with different on effective strategies for learning grammar.
+It appeared that in cognitive skills of students are considered as the main reason for this study.

-However, when it comes to the choice of a teaching strategy theories that support the lower and medium level cognitive skills of students are preferred and much less attention is paid to the development of higher level cognitive skills.
+However, when it comes to the choice of a teaching strategy theories that support lower and medium level cognitive skills of students are preferred and much less attention is paid to the development of higher level cognitive skills.
 More varied teaching strategies than teachers belonging to the group of students.

-Teacher and students practice related to correcting students' grammar learning of the sentence's purpose of communication was analysed.
-The teacher considered the efforts to improve the cognitive skills of students as very important.
-In the case of sentence's purpose of communication they preferred analysis and discussion These practices support students' reflection and generation of skills.
+Teacher and students practice related to correcting students' grammar learning of the sentence's purpose of communication were analysed.Teacher considered the efforts to improve the cognitive skills of students as very important.
+In the case of sentence's purpose of communication they preferred analysis and discussion.
+These practices support students' reflection and generating skills.

 For learning model above was mentioned most often be practicing.
-The efficiency of learning grammar was considered better than before as the development of skills of reasoning improves understanding and reduces the likelihood of repeating the mistake in the future.
+The efficiency of learning grammar was considered better than before as the development of skills of reasoning improves understanding and reduces the likelihood of repeating the mistake in the future .
 As to giving examples, it is, however, very important that students understand the connections between the examples.
 Otherwise,.
-In order to avoid that the practices supporting higher level cognitive skills such as formula, sample, definition should be well connected.
+In order to avoid that the practices supporting higher level cognitive skills such as formula, sample, definition should be good connected.